Travelling communities

 Travelling communities have a rich heritage in the area.
 You can find out more on the:

-While West Sussex Council Council (the lead authority) carries out welfare checks on groups that visit, the Friends, Families and Travellers (FFT) organisation provides support to people from Gypsy, Roma or Traveller communities on issues that matter most to them.
+While West Sussex County Council (the lead authority) carries out welfare checks on groups that visit, the Friends, Families and Travellers (FFT) organisation provides support to people from Gypsy, Roma or Traveller communities on issues that matter most to them.
 They offer advice on health and wellbeing, employment, and rights, and provide ongoing support.
 They also act as a 'care of' address and reading service for around 300 homeless families, to help gain and retain access to health, education and accommodation services.

 The FFT's Outreach Team also represents the interests of community members to statutory agencies and liaise with service providers, to ensure mainstream services are, and remain, accessible.